 In A.D.
 626, Emperor Gaozu retired and was replaced by Emperor Taizong.
 Li Jing continued to serve in Emperor Taizong’s administration, and was soon made the Minister of Justice.
 In 628, in addition to that post, he also became acting head of the Legislative Bureau of the government, and in 629, he was made the Minister of War.
 Following his appointment, Li built his statuesque reputation by quelling the rebels over the next 30 years.

-Outstanding military victories like this showed supreme judgement, unclouded by ego.
-He was brave in battle, yet known by all for his composure and steadfastness; and when his opinions differed from other Tang leaders, Li Jing was unfailingly humble and respectful, sometimes so much so that in conference he seemed unable to speak.
+Outstanding military victories like this showed supreme judgment, unclouded by ego.
+He was brave in battle, yet known by all for his composure and steadfastness; and when his opinions differed from other Tang leaders, Li Jing was unfailingly humble and respectful, sometimes so much so that in conferences he seemed unable to speak.

 This was recognized again during his sallies in the northern part of the empire.
 There, he secured territory from the nomads who positioned themselves on the plains before they swept through China looting and plundering.
 Indeed, at one point, the nomads almost destroyed the fledgling Tang Dynasty, forcing Emperor Taizong into a humiliating alliance with one of their leaders.